gcappon/replay-bg/README.md

 # Notes

 - Only the 'single-meal' mode has been extensively validated and evaluated in the referred paper.
 The 'multi-meal' model is working correctly but it is currently under development.
-- The code is continuosly evolving and if you want to support its development please feel free to contact me.
+- The code is continuosly evolving and if you want to support its development please feel free to contact me at giacomo.cappon@unipd.it.